 Preheat the oven to 250 degrees F.

 Heat the olive oil in a large Dutch oven.
-Add the bacon and cook over medium heat for 10 minutes, stirring occasionally, until the bacon is lightly browned.
-Remove the bacon with a slotted spoon to a large plate.
+Add the bacon, cook over medium heat for 10 minutes.
+Stir occasionally until the bacon is lightly browned.
+Remove the bacon with a slotted spoon and place on a large plate.

-Dry the beef cubes with paper towels and then sprinkle them with salt and pepper.
-In batches in single layers, sear the beef in the hot oil for 3 to 5 minutes, turning to brown on all sides.
-Remove the seared cubes and place on plate with the bacon and continue searing until all the beef is browned.
+Dry the beef cubes with paper towels and sprinkle them with salt and pepper.
+Sear the beef pieces in single layers in hot oil for 3 to 5 minutes.
+Turn to brown the beef on all sides.
+Remove the seared beef cubes and place on the plate with the bacon.
+Continue until all the beef is browned.
 Set aside.

 To serve, toast the bread in the toaster or oven.
 Rub each slice on 1 side with a cut clove of garlic.
-For each serving, spoon the stew over a slice of bread and sprinkle with parsley.
+For each serving, spoon the stew over a slice of bread and sprinkle with parsley if you so desire.